 Many adults find the prospect of learning to play a musical instrument at a music school both exciting and intimidating.
 When we are younger, we are apt to feel that music and learning to play is something magical.
 The adult comes with an attuned awareness of the hard work involved and of the often-daunting skills gap that exists between their current ability and the level of someone who is fluent with their instrument.
 However, learning to make music with a piano, guitar, violin or your own voice provides a host of benefits including increased mental dexterity, an unmatched sense of achievement and satisfaction, a more finely tuned ear, and an amplified appreciation for music in general.

 Beyond the more obvious rewards, music lessons for adults invaluably help us to confront the parts of ourselves that have a hard time making mistakes, put undue pressure on ourselves, lack some confidence or find it difficult to embrace vulnerability.
-Certainly the fact of gaining ability in singing or playing a musical instrument alone will enrich your life.
-But somewhere past our engrained personalities traits, our frustration, stubbornness and seriousness lies the truest gift for an adult music student: freeing yourself up from all these adult concerns and re-learning how to simply play.
+Certainly, the fact of gaining the ability in singing or playing a musical instrument alone will enrich your life.
+But somewhere past our engrained personality traits, our frustration, stubbornness and seriousness lies the truest gift for an adult music student: freeing yourself up from all these adult concerns and re-learning how to simply play.